-Activity 1 st Fall 1 st Winter 1 st Spring Summer 2 nd Fall 2 nd Winter 2 nd Spring Meet with faculty, advisor and others, to learn about research opportunities; attend Epi Expo and other events and seminars with faculty Meet with faculty to discuss a thesis project; pick project and thesis committee chair; complete the Human Subjects form found on the Epi Students Canvas site and complete required Human Subjects Division training/review , if necessary Write and submit a thesis proposal.
-Proposal Instructions Bulk of the data analysis; regularly meet with Chair and, if necessary, full committee Write thesis Electronically submit your thesis Pay attention to all of the things you have to do to graduate in June - lots of steps!
+Activity 1 st Fall 1 st Winter 1 st Spring Summer 2 nd Fall 2 nd Winter 2 nd Spring Meet with faculty, advisor and others, to learn about research opportunities; attend events and seminars with faculty Meet with faculty to discuss a thesis project; pick project and thesis Chair/committee (see next page for Chair/committee eligibility requirements); complete the Human Subjects form and the required Human Subjects Division IRB training/review.
+Submit forms to the Epi Students Canvas site.
+Write and submit a thesis proposal, that has been approved by your committee, via the Epi Students Canvas site Bulk of the data analysis; regularly meet with Chair and, if necessary, other members of your committee Write thesis Electronically submit your thesis Pay attention to all of the things you have to do to graduate in June - lots of steps!